Skip to content

 Rules & Times

-Registration will only be accepted the day of the event.
 Parents of minors MUST be present or have a guardian present to register the minor and sign the waiver.

 SCHEDULE:

-The Edmonton schedule will be as follows:
+The schedule will be as follows: (please check back Thursday Sept 22 for updates)

 8:30am children registration and weigh ins.
+Please register and weigh in 30 minutes before your event is scheduled.

 COSTS: